 3. Choose a Niche

-Choosing the right niche is a big part of being successful when you’re selling craft beers.
+Choosing the right niche is a big part of success when selling craft beers.
 There are several options that appeal to specific craft beer drinkers.

 - A Taproom brewery sells beer onsite.
 There’s no restaurant.